ynput/OpenPype/website/docs/project_settings/project_settings_global.md

     Define what will happen to output.

 - **`FFmpeg arguments`**
     These arguments are appended to ffmpeg arguments auto generated by publish plugin.
-Some of arguments are handled automatically like rescaling or letterboxes.
+Some arguments are handled automatically like rescaling or letterboxes.
     - **Video filters** additional FFmpeg filters that would be defined in `-filter:v` or `-vf` command line arguments.
     - **Audio filters** additional FFmpeg filters that would be defined in `-filter:a` or `-af` command line arguments.
     - **Input arguments** input definition arguments of video or image sequence - this setting has limitations as you have to know what is input.